About the CLI

 C:\Program Files\Splunk\bin> splunk status splunkd is running. splunk helpers are running.

-You can run many commands and perform many tasks from the CLI.
+You can run many commands and perform many tasks from the Splunk Enterprise CLI.
 For help on using the CLI, see Get help with the CLI.

 Set Splunk environment variables on Windows

 You do not need to set Splunk environment variables to use the CLI on Windows.
-If you want to use environment variables to run CLI commands, you must set the variables manually, because Windows does not set the variables by default.
+If you want to use variables to run CLI commands, you must set variables manually.

-- Open a PowerShell window or command prompt.
+- Open a PowerShell window, or a command prompt.

 PowerShell Command prompt